Code-Solidi/CoreXF/README.md

 _In preparation_, sorry for the inconvenience.
 Use demos and live demo site till ready.

 ### Demos
 Appart from the demo apps here on GitHub, there's a dedicated live demo [here](https://infostore.codesolidi.com).
+Source code for the demo can be found [here](https://github.com/Code-Solidi/InfoStore).

 NB: v3.0.0 demos replace the old ones and are now hopefully much more helpful, <code>ExtensionBase</code> simplified (user is no longer forced to use/implement methods thet are not in use anymore).